italia/spid-saml-check/README.md

 SPID SAML Check has been developed and is maintained by AgID - Agenzia per l'Italia Digitale

-## How to buld with Docker
+## How to build with Docker

 ```
-$ docker buld -t spid-saml-check .
+$ docker build -t spid-saml-check .
 ```

 ## How to run with Docker